Who can create Composite Surveys?

 When I zoom in on my composite survey, why can some parts look blocky?

-Each partial survey has a maximum zoom level determined by the ground sample distance (GSD).
-If all of the surveys in a site were captured using a similar drone/camera flown at around the same altitude, it would result in relatively similar terrain resolutions and, hence, similar maximum zoom levels.
+Each partial survey's maximum zoom level is determined by the ground sample distance (GSD).
+If all of the surveys in a site were captured using a similar drone/camera flown at around the same altitude, the terrain resolutions would be relatively similar, and hence, the maximum zoom levels would be similar.

 However, due to different site conditions and other factors, it’s possible to have surveys on the same site to have different maximum zoom levels.